smithla-math/Math9-SSI-25/intro.md

-# UC Irvine Math 9, Winter 2025
+# UC Irvine Math 9, Summer Session I 2025

 Welcome to the python portion of Math 9 at UC Irvine.